Kanekixwof/Luffy-wala-file/README.md

 ```
 /start - start the bot or get posts
 /batch - create link for more than one posts
 /genlink - create link for one post
 /users - view bot statistics
 /broadcast - broadcast any messages to bot users
 /stats - checking your bot uptime
+/restart - to restart the bot
+/setchannels - to set force sub channels
+/checkchannels - to view current force sub channels
 ```

 ### Variables